ms-gx/CircAidMe/README.md

   --adapter-list ADAPTER_LIST
-                        for user-defined adapter list (comma separated list) (default: None) --force-overwrite {False,True}
-                        set if you want to overwrite result files (default:
+                        for user-defined adapter list (comma separated list) (default: None) --force-overwrite     set if you want to overwrite result files (default:
                         False)
   --tag TAG             tag to be added to the output FASTA file (default:
                         none)
-  --refine-adapter-alignment {False,True}
+  --refine-adapter-alignment {True,False}
                         choose if adapter alignment has to be refined (default: True)
   --min-inserts MIN_INSERTS